-Our US flag calculator allows you to calculate the size & proportions of the American flag - probably the best known banner worldwide.
+Our US flag calculator allows you to calculate the size & proportions of the American flag - probably the best known banner around the world.

 History of the American flag - American flag layout

-It all started in December 1775, with the very first pattern that incorporated a Union Jack () into a field full of white and red stripes.
+It all started in December 1775, with the very first pattern that incorporated a Union Jack into a field full of red and white stripes.

 - The current flag was created in 1960 after the addition of Hawaii, the only island state located outside of North America.
-That was when the 50th star was finally placed in the union, creating the everlasting image we know today (which has specified American flag proportions).
+That was when the 50th star was finally placed in the union, creating the image we know today, with specified American flag proportions.

 Want to know more about the United States of America?
 Apart from the flag calculator, we have a few other tools: